Moro people: Japanese occupation

-97% of the Japanese soldiers occupying Jolo were slaughtered by Moro Muslim Tausug guerillas according to Japanese soldier Fujioka Akiyoshi, who was one of the few who remained alive by the end of the war.This Moro Muslim guerillas was headed by Sayyid Capt.Kalingalan Caluang, of the fighting 21 of Sulu.
-Fujioka described the Moros as brutal and recalled how the Moros sliced the livers and gold teeth off Japanese soldiers, and in one month slaughtered 1,000 Japanese after they came to the island.
+97% of the Japanese soldiers occupying Jolo were slaughtered by Moro Muslim Tausug guerrillas according to Japanese soldier Fujioka Akiyoshi, who was one of the few who remained alive by the end of the war.
+These Moro Muslim guerrillas were headed by Sayyid Capt.
+Kalingalan Caluang, of the fighting 21 of Sulu.
+Fujioka described the Moros as brutal and recalled how the Moros sliced the livers and gold teeth off Japanese soldiers, and in one month, slaughtered 1,000 Japanese after they came to the island.
 Fujioka and his fellow Japanese soldiers were overjoyed when they finally reached an American base to surrender to, since they knew their only other fates were to be butchered by Moro Muslims or starvation.
 Injured Japanese were slaughtered by Moros with their kris daggers as the Moros constantly attacked and charged and butchered Japanese soldiers.

 Fujioka later published a diary of his war experiences on Jolo titled Haisen no ki: Gyokusaichi Horo-tō no Kiroku along with a private account, Uijin no Ki.
 His diary mentioned that the majority of Japanese on Jolo were slaughtered, succumbing to malaria and to Moro attacks.
-Japanese corpses littered the ground, decaying, infested with maggots and smelling horrendous.
-Fukao and other Japanese survivors surrendered to the Americans to avoid being slaughtered by the Moro Muslims, and after they were in American custody, a group of Moros saw them and wanted to slaughter them with their daggers.
+Japanese corpses littered the ground, decaying, infested with maggots, and smelling horrendous.
+Fukao and other Japanese survivors surrendered to the Americans to avoid being slaughtered by the Moro Muslims.
+After they were in American custody, a group of Moros saw them and wanted to slaughter them with their daggers.
 One Moro mentioned how his 12 year old son was eaten by Japanese soldiers at a mountain, how he slaughtered all Japanese soldiers from that area, and that Fujioka saw that he was wearing the wristwatch of Japanese Sergeant Fukao.

 The Moro National Liberation Front has referred to Japan, America and Spain as historic enemies of the Moro people, along with the Philippines while praising China as a friend and ally of the Moros and Sulu Sultanate.

 On 5 April 2019, MNLF member Abdul was interviewed by Elgin Glenn Salomon and said about the battle of Jolo in 1974 between the Philippines and MNLF: